ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 For example,
 ![file_logger](file_logger.png)

 Initially, the console logger gets loaded and then the file logger gets loaded.
-Here in the file logger all the console messages along with any exception messages and their trace back will be logged.
+Here in the file logger all the console messages along with any exception messages and their traceback will be logged.

 The log file will be created under the folder `NI-Measurement-Plugin-Package-Builder/Logs`, these folders will be created during the execution of the tool, if it does not exist.
 The tool will create those folders in either **User's My Documents directory path** or **Public Documents directory path** based on the available permissions.
 If not, it will utilize the user-provided input path.